clejeu03/clejeu03.github.io/_posts/2016-04-01-women-in-tech.md

 ---
 For celebrating women who work in tech, Google organize each year around the world a gathering of local women to share role model.
 This event was a success as it contributed to create a community from a group of women who didn't heard about the Women Techmaker organization before entering the event.

-As a women in tech myself, I wanted to take advantage of my little space on the web to share my experience about beeing a woman in a computer science school, in a research laboratory and in a R&D center.
+As a women in tech myself, I wanted to take advantage of my little space on the web to share my different experiences about beeing a woman in a computer science school, in a research laboratory and in a R&D center.

 WORK IN PROGRESS